This page will shortly be updated. Come back soon!

 In the final summit declarations, the heads of states and governments agree on common goals, tasks and guidelines.
 The implementation of those common goals is primarily a national responsibility.
 In the case of Germany, the federal government informs the committees of the German Bundestag about the results after each summit.
 The Federal Governments’ reports of recent years on the G7 / G8 and G20 summits can be found under'Reports and Declarations by the Federal Government'.

-The 'Group of 7' currently includes Canada, France, Germany, Italy, Japan, the United Kingdom and the USA.
+The 'Group of 7' includes Canada, France, Germany, Italy, Japan, the United Kingdom and the USA.
 The European Commission has permanent observer status.
 This observer role has expanded over time.
-Since the Ottawa Summit in 1981, the EU Commission has regularly participated in all working meetings.
-However, as a supranational organisation, the EU Commission is not 'counted' as a country in the G7 and does not assume the rotating chair or presidency or is enabled to vote.
+Since the Ottawa summit in 1981, the EU Commission has regularly participated in all working meetings.
+However, as a supranational organisation, the EU Commission is not 'counted' as a country o the G7 and does not assume the rotating chair or presidency or is enabled to vote.

 G7 countries © DLR